Neapolitan Mastiff Breed Summary

 Gentle, Adoring, Loyal, Obedient and Protective

 Neapolitan Mastiffs are one of the oldest breeds that we know of that are native to Italy.
 They have a very imposing and confident appearance and though they make impressive watchdogs, they are actually very loving and kind by nature!
-They also have lots of loose skin that hangs around their faces and necks, ultimately adding to their forbidding appearance!
+They also have lots of loose skin that hangs around their face and neck, ultimately adding to their foreboding appearance!

 So long as they receive lots of socialisation and training, they are one of the most loyal and loving doggies you could ever own!
-However, their size does mean they aren't the best breed for first time owners and they really need to be placed with someone who has experience with the breed.
+However, their size does mean they're not the best breed for first-time owners and they really need to be placed with someone who has experience with the breed.

 Fun Fact: They are thought to be over 5,000 years old!

 |Height (at the withers)||Males 66cm - 78cm, Females 60cm - 73cm|

 |Weight||Males 65kg - 70kg, Females 55kg - 60kg|

 |Coat||Coats are Short, Dense and Fine.
 They are Hard to the Touch and have a Natural Sheen|